luckyluke1976/cybersecurity-portfolio/README.md

 | 05 | DORA Compliance Mapping | DORA (EU 2022/2554) | [📄 README](GRC/05-dora-compliance-mapping/README.md) | [📕 PDF](GRC/05-dora-compliance-mapping/VindobonaPay_DORA_Mapping.pdf) |
 | 06 | Control Testing & Evidence Automation | ISO 27001 / audit practice | [📄 README](GRC/06-control-testing-evidence/README.md) | [📕 PDF](GRC/06-control-testing-evidence/VindobonaPay_Control_Testing.pdf) |

+**Scope and limits.** VindobonaPay is a teaching scenario, not client work.
+The documents show how the frameworks are applied to a realistic fact pattern; evidence references describe the type of evidence a real implementation would produce, not documents that physically exist.

 <sub>AI tools were used for drafting, formatting and repetitive tasks.
 All assumptions, risk decisions and compliance mappings were reviewed and remain the author's responsibility.</sub>

 ---